mattermost/docs/source/guides/administration.rst

 .. note::

     - Looking for instructions on how to deploy Mattermost?
 See the :doc:`deployment </guides/deployment>` documentation for details.
-    - Some administrative functionality applies only to Cloud workspaces or self-hosted workspaces.
+    - Some administrative options apply only to Cloud workspaces or self-hosted workspaces.
 See the sections below for details.

 Cloud workspace management
 --------------------------